What is a pharmacy benefit manager (PBM)?

 PBM pricing models.

-The way a PBM drug pricing model is structured determines whether its incentives align with yours or work against you.
+The way a PBM’s drug pricing is structured determines whether its incentives align with yours or work against you.
+Here are the four main models:

-Traditional PBMs prioritize their profits by inflating drug prices, favoring high rebate medications, controlling pharmacy networks for additional revenue, and manipulating drug classifications—all at the expense of plan sponsors and members.
+These models prioritize their profits by boosting prices, favoring high rebate medications, controlling pharmacy networks for additional revenue and manipulating classifications—all at the expense of plan sponsors and members.

-Transparent PBMs improve visibility into drug pricing and fees, giving employers more insight, but they may not pass through rebates and savings.
+These models address these concerns by offering more visibility into how money flows through the pharmacy benefit process.
+They improve visibility into pricing and fees, giving employers more insight, but they may not pass through rebates and savings.
 Potential conflicts prevent them from fully aligning with employer goals, limiting the overall savings impact.

 PBMs promise to simplify administration and control pharmacy spending.
 When operating transparently with aligned incentives, they can deliver significant value.
 However, many plan sponsors are dissatisfied with their PBM contracts, highlighting significant drawbacks to certain models.